HowToDoInJava

 $ echo $CLASSPATH

-If CLASSPATH is not set you will get a CLASSPATH: Undefined variable error (Solaris or Linux) console or simply %CLASSPATH% printed in windows command prompt.
+If CLASSPATH is not set you will get a CLASSPATH: Undefined variable error (Solaris or Linux) console or simply %CLASSPATH% printed in the windows command prompt.

 Happy Learning !!